prisar/xiv-papers/README.md

     python3 arxiv_thread.py

 ### mac
-  Caffeinate can help you stop your computer from sleep
+  Caffeinate can help you stop your computer from sleep while connected to power

     caffeinate -s python3 arxiv_thread.py